Welcome to the BBC Food And Farming Awards

 The first judging team included Derek Cooper, the founding presenter of the Food Programme.
 Subsequent judges have come from a cross-section of the food world - chefs, academics, retail analysts, writers and campaigners.

 Originally comprising seven categories, the number has increased to ten to reflect changes in British food culture, new ideas, businesses and trends (for example Best Drinks Producer was added in 2010 to reflect the renaissance in British brewing, cider making and distilling.)

 Nominations cover both local food heroes and national favourites.
 Businesses are allowed to nominate themselves.
-From that point on everything is decided by the panel of expert judges.
+Once all the nominations are in, everything is decided by the panel of expert judges.

 The Judging Process